Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-Overview.md

 Your backend sends notifications through Apple's servers to your application.
 To ensure that unwanted parties are not sending notifications to your application, Apple needs to know that only your servers can connect with theirs.

-Apple therefore requires you to create an SSL certificate.
+Apple, therefore, requires you to create an SSL certificate.
 Although app provisioning can be confusing at times, follow along and it'll only take two minutes.

 ##Step 2: Install the Jeapie iOS SDK